johngeorgewright/angular-auto-value/README.md

 Testing
 -------

-1. Install protractor `sudo npm i -g protractor`
-2. Make sure your webdirve is up to date `webdriver-manager update`
+1. Make sure your webdirve is up to date `npm run update-webdriver`
-3. Run the test suite: `npm test`
+2. Run the test suite: `npm test`

 To Run tests as you change files: `npm run dev`